 Use the Calendar as a teaching tool for new collaborators

 The Gain content calendar allows all contributors to see past content for the accounts they can access.
 Encourage new content contributors to scroll through the past few months of content for your brand or clients so that they can get a feel for the content independently.
 By viewing past content, contributors can learn what type of content you are publishing and how to improve their own copy and ideas.

 This is especially useful for interns, who join your team to learn more about the marketing field.
 By adding them as contributors on Gain, you can accelerate your interns’ learning process and make them more valuable assets to your team.
 When your intern feels more connected to your team and your clients’ needs, they will be able to contribute better content that advances your marketing strategy.

-The Files channel can also be used as a teaching tool by allowing contributors to view multimedia content without downloading files or software.
+File Collections can also be used as a teaching tool by allowing contributors to view multimedia content without downloading files or software.
 Introduce your intern to ad mockups, videos, or blog drafts and allow them to see feedback and edits all in one place.
 Gain simplifies the process of teaching your interns – and any freelancers – by putting all the materials you need in one place.

 Whether you are looking to hire talented interns, or just need a helping hand from a freelance content creator, Gain can help your agency or brand collaborate more efficiently with outside help.
 Using Gain, you can give collaborators a glimpse of your social media strategy and allow them to view and create content for your clients under your supervision.

 Remember, nothing your collaborators do on Gain can be published directly, and your clients can’t see any of their work until you approve it.
 Gain will increase your collaboration efforts with outside content creators and improve your content production without sacrificing quality or jeopardizing your client relationships.